rafaelromao/keyboards/docs/navigation.md

 noremap ll gg
 ```

-#### One Shot Mods
+#### Standard Mods

-- One Shot modifiers are available in Navigation the layer.
+- Standard modifiers are available in Navigation the layer.
-- Double tapping any of these modifiers will send a double tap instead of activating the one shot behavior.
-This is useful for some shortcuts like Shift+Shift or Ctrl+Ctrl in IntelliJ, for example.
+- These are not one shot mods, which is useful to trigger some shortcuts like Shift+Shift or Ctrl+Ctrl in IntelliJ, for example.

 ### Media
 - The Media layer gives access to [Standard Modifiers](modifiers.md#standard-modifiers), Media controls, Esc and a Save shortcut.